panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 `name = 'Unknown'` inside the class body declares a field `name` and initializes it with value `'Unknown'`.

-Even without initialization inside the constructor, `user.name` is `'Unknown'`.

 There's no restriction on accessing and updating of the public fields.
+You can read and assign values to public fields inside the constuctor, methods, and outside of the class.

 ### 3.2 Private instance fields

 Encapsulation is an important concept that lets you hide the internal details of a class.
-The user of your class should depend only on the public interface that the class provides, and don't try to dig into the implementation details of your class.
+Someone that uses the class depends only on the public interface that the class provides, and doesn't dig into the implementation details of your class.

-Classes organized with encapsulation in mind are easier to update when some implementation details change.
-A good way to hide internal data of an object is through the private fields.
+Classes organized with encapsulation in mind are easier to update when implementation details change.

+A good way to hide internal data of an object is to use the private fields.
+These are the fields that can be read and change only within the class they belong.
+The outside world of the class cannot change private fields directly.
-Private fields in JavaScript classes are introduced by [Class fields proposal](https://github.com/tc39/proposal-class-fields).

-To make a field private, you have to prefix it with a special symbol `#`.
-For example: `#myField`.
+Prefix the field name with the special symbol `#` to make it private, e.g. `#myField`.
 The prefix `#` must be kept every time you work with the field: declare it, read it, or modify it.

 *The private fields are accessible only within the body of the class.*